 Bit Name Function 7:0 P0MDIN[7:0] Analog Configuration Bits for P0.7-P0.0 (respectively).
 Port pins configured for analog mode have their weak pullup, digital driver, and digital receiver disabled.
+In order for the P0.n pin to be in analog mode, there MUST be a '1' in the Port Latch register corresponding to that pin.
 0: Corresponding P0.n pin is configured for analog mode.
 1: Corresponding P0.n pin is not configured for analog mode.